As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Is the Tokyo – Osaka Bus the Cheapest Option?

-Making the journey from Tokyo to Osaka is an incredibly popular one with both domestic travellers and international ones.
+Making the journey from Tokyo to Osaka is an incredibly popular one with both domestic travelers and international ones.
 It’s normally followed by a trip to Nara or Kyoto, and perhaps even Hiroshima for those who want to travel out a bit further.
 As such, it means you need to budget accordingly if you’re on vacation to Japan.
 So what are your options?

 Hint: Going slightly further than Osaka?
 I chose to ride Japan’s last sleeper train from Okayama to Tokyo, and it was absolutely worth it!